 Chiropractor Chandler AZ

-The cause of PTSD is unknown.
-It is thought to be due to a mix of life experiences, an increased risk of depression and anxiety, and inherited personality traits.
-Treatment options for PTSD can vary from counseling to drug therapy.
-Acupuncture is also effective in treating PTSD symptoms.
-Utilizing points around the scalp, a recent study has shown after 4-6 sessions, those with PTSD had less difficulty sleeping, less anxiety, and less irritability.
+For those looking for a natural approach, acupuncture is also effective in treating PTSD symptoms.
+Utilizing points around the scalp, a recent study has shown after 4 to 6 sessions, those with PTSD had less difficulty sleeping, less anxiety, and less irritability.

 Conventional intervention with pharmacotherapies has limitations and various side effects and often are only indicated if other measures have not been found to be effective or a person is not interested in trying them.
 CAM for anxiety disorders is a safe and effective treatment modality.